aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a PPTM to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and XLSB files.
+As a Python developer, if you are looking to add a feature to your application that can convert PPTM to XLSB files, then Aspose.Total for Python via .NET API can help you to automate the conversion process.

+<h2>How Aspose.Total helps for pptm to xlsb conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTM and XLSB files.
 It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool that can be used to create, read, edit, and convert PowerPoint presentations.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating text, images, shapes, and other objects, and converting presentations to other formats.
+It also supports a wide range of file formats including PPTM, PPTX, PPSX, POTX, POT, and many more.

+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to create, read, edit, and convert Microsoft Excel spreadsheets.
+It supports a wide range of features such as creating spreadsheets from scratch, adding worksheets, manipulating text, images, shapes, and other objects, and converting spreadsheets to other formats.
+It also supports a wide range of file formats including XLSB, XLSX, XLSM, XLS, and many more.

+By using Aspose.Total for Python via .NET API, you can easily automate the conversion process of PPTM to XLSB files.
+It is a comprehensive package of APIs that can help you to quickly and easily convert PPTM to XLSB files.

 {{% /blocks/products/pf/feature-page-summary %}}